Faxter/fx-nono/README.md

 ## future features
 * menu for selecting puzzle file to load
 * saving/loading progress in personal save file
+* click and drag to mark multiple cells in a row

 ## future initiatives
 * hint system with reasoning on the next step to help when getting stuck